jaypeasee/code-katas/multiples-of-3-or-5.md

 * [Code Wars Kata](https://www.codewars.com/kata/514b92a657cdc65150000006/javascript)

 ## The Brief:
-Create a function that returns the sum of all the multiples of 3 or 5 below the number passed in.
+Create a function that returns the sum of all the multiples of 3 or 5 of the number passed in.

 <b>Note:</b> If the number is a multiple of both 3 and 5, only count it once.
 Also, if a number is negative, return 0(for languages that do have them)